tidalcycles/tidal-midi/README.md

 displayOutputDevices >>= putStrLn
 ```

-Evalulate both of those above lines separately.
-They will then output a list of
+Evalulate both of those above lines separately using `Shift+Enter` in Atom.
+After evaluating the last line, it will output a list of MIDI devices
-MIDI devices in your editor (Atom, Emacs, etc).
+in your editor (in Atom, at the bottom output panel).

 After listing MIDI devices on your system, take note of the device name you
 will use.
 Devices names are case-sensitive.